-Are you looking for executive resume writing tips for 2018?
-Perfect, read and implement these modern strategies for designing a top performing executive marketing document.
+Are you looking for executive resume writing tips to land an interview?
+Perfect, read, and implement these modern strategies for designing a top-performing executive marketing document.

-If you are considering a career change or a moving up in your company, preparing an epic executive resume is the first step!
+If you are considering a career change or a move up in your company, preparing an epic executive resume is the first step!

 Most people start the new year off with goals or resolutions.
 Why not focus on your career as an executive?

 If you are unhappy, not meeting your full potential, looking to switch organizations, or eyeing up a promotion, the first step is developing and maintaining a powerful executive resume.
 Let me help make your 2023 shine by showing you how to design and write an effective, interview-landing leadership resume!

 Now you may be wondering what type of position falls under “executive.”
 Here are just a few examples: Sales Executive, Marketing Executive, President, Vice President of Sales, Chief Information Officer (CIO), Chief Executive Officer (CEO), Chief Financial Officer (CFO), Chief Operations Officer (COO), Director of Operations, Construction Superintendent, Transportation Manager, and the list goes on.

 Regardless of industry, the key theme that permeates any high-level position is the senior leadership.

 Below you will find 7 tips to help you write a hard-hitting executive resume to highlight your leadership skills and executive-level accomplishments.

 Demonstrate your leadership skills and supervisory duties as much as possible.